bernardaspoljaric/bernardaspoljaric.github.io/index.md

 <br>
 <b> Unity education at PISMO Novska </b>
 <br>
-<b>Project description:</b> Design and development of simple 3D isometric game
+<b>Project description:</b> Design and development of simple 3D isometric game.
 <br>
 <b>Gameplay:</b> You play as a simple ball with certain amount of health.
 Your goal is to awoid colorfull ghosts and get them destroyed by hiding behind the obsticles.
 Beware, after certain amount of points ghosts became faster so it's harder to awoid them.
 After you lose, you can check the leaderboard and see where you stand in relation to another players.
 <br>